Natasha-Warder/MCA-2024/README.md

 #### Attributes Employed in Each Standard
 - Music XML Parent-Child Relationships Structure: part → measure → note measure can contain attributes, note, and other musical elements (like rest).
 - MEI Parent-Child Relationships Structure: staff → measure → note measure can contain attr, note, rest, and other elements.

 #### Implications of Differences
 MusicXML Implications
 - Simplicity: MusicXML's straightforward structure makes it easy to parse and understand for developers and music notation software.
-- Limited Flexibility: While it covers basic musical notation well, it may struggle with more complex scenarios (like extended techniques, unconventional notations).
+- Limited Flexibility: While it covers basic musical notation well, it may struggle with more complex scenarios (like extended techniques, and unconventional notations).

 MEI Implications
 - Richness and Complexity: MEI's flexibility allows for detailed representations, including extended techniques, performance instructions, and complex musical structures.